XimikBoda/CmakeMreTemplate/README.md

 - Copy this to new folder.
 - Change app/developer name and other settings in base `CMakeList.txt`.
 - Add you .cpp, .c and .h to `main/CMakeList.txt`.
-- Copy resourses to `resourses/` and add it to `resourses/CMakeList.txt`.
+- Copy resources to `resources/` and add it to `resources/CMakeList.txt`.
 - If you want to add CMake liblary, add it as static lib (you can use `set(BUILD_SHARED_LIBS FALSE)`)

 ## Cmake functions